psarando/shire-reckoning/README.md

 Approximately every 1700 years the 432-year cycle of the Calendar of Imladris will drift a day ahead of the Gregorian calendar.
-If the Calendar of Imladris started reckoning on a proleptic Gregorian March 21, then after enough millennia Rivendell's new year's day will have drifted to correspond with March 27th.
-Also note that when Rivendell's new year's day falls on March 25th, the 3 Enderi start on September 22nd, which is the most common date of the [autumnal equionx](http://en.wikipedia.org/wiki/Equinox) in our time.
+If the Calendar of Imladris started reckoning on a proleptic Gregorian March 21, then after enough millennia Rivendell's New Year's Day will have drifted to correspond with March 27th.
+Also note that when Rivendell's New Year's Day falls on March 25th, the 3 Enderi start on September 22nd, which is the most common date of the [autumnal equionx](http://en.wikipedia.org/wiki/Equinox) in our time.